CharlieArray/recipe-app-server/README.md

 This back-end server stores shopping list items on a remote heroku PostgresQL database so users can sign back in and have access to their shopping list.

 ### Technology stack used:
-This API server utilized Node.js, Express, and a few other dependencies such as Mocha and Chai.
+This API server utilized Node.js, Express.js, and a few other dependencies such as Mocha and Chai.

 ## App Screenshots
 ### Login Page for Returning Users